 Debt consolidation mortgage: Do it safely, or don’t do it

-Get debt under control in 2018 — maybe
+Get debt under control this year — maybe

 Home equity up nationwide

 The Federal Reserve reports that at the end of the second quarter, homeowners accumulated real estate equity worth $13.9 trillion.
 That’s a lot more than it used to be, in part because home values in most areas have been rising.

 According to the National Association of Realtors, in October, existing home prices nationwide rose for the 68th straight month of year-over-year gains.

 Not only have homeowners generally gained a large amount of equity, they can also access that money.
 Today’s mortgage rates are around 4 percent, a rate generally below the cost to finance cars, student debt, and especially credit cards.

 If you’re repaying a mortgage at 4 percent and a credit card at 16 percent, the rate difference is obvious.